rkingsmill/Assignment-2-Two-Doors/README.md

     }

     do {

+        //for repeating after first time

         printf("Welcome to Two doors.\n");

         printf("Would you like to play? (y/n): ");
         scanf("%*c%c", &play);

-        //When user decides to play
+        //When user decides to play again with 'y'

         if (play == 'y')            {